joshhornby/joshhornby.github.io/_posts/2025-06-09-optimising-teams-with-theory-of-constraints.md

 Once you know where the real bottleneck is, you can protect it and eventually remove it.
 But seeing the constraint is only the first step, how your structure works in response to it is what really determines whether things speed up or stay stuck.

 ## Designing healthy habits
-Too much work piles up and everything slows down.
-Too little, and the bottleneck sits idle.
-You want just enough of a buffer to handle the usual bumps without hiding real problems.
-It's a bit like keeping a few tables free in a busy restaurant, just enough to keep things moving, but not so much that the place grinds to a halt.
+Stack ten pull requests in front of your single code reviewer and watch lead times explode.
+Leave them with nothing to review and you've wasted your constraint.
+Keep two or three ready and you maintain flow without hiding problems.
+It's a bit like keeping a few tables free in a busy restaurant, just enough to keep things moving, but not so much that the place looks empty.

 When someone on the team has capacity, point it at the bottleneck: